 Alison Miller is a developmental psychologist who studies risk and resilience in children and families.
-She is an Assistant Research Professor in the Department of Health Behavior and Health Education (HBHE) at the University of Michigan School of Public Health, and was previously in the Department of Psychiatry (Division of Child and Family Psychiatry) at Brown Medical School.
-Dr. Miller is affiliated with Michigan’s Center for Human Growth and Development.
+She is an Associate Professor in the Department of Health Behavior and Health Education at the U-M School of Public Health, and was previously in the Department of Psychiatry (Division of Child and Family Psychiatry) at Brown Medical School.
+Dr. Miller is also a Research Associate Professor in the University of Michigan’s Center for Human Growth and Development.
 She received a BA in Psychology at Wesleyan University (1992), and earned two degrees at the University of Michigan, including an MA (1997) and a PhD (2000) in Developmental Psychology.

 “As an economist, I enjoy working with researchers from other disciplines because we all bring different perspectives to the table.”

-Dr. Peterson is Professor and Chair of the Department of Nutritional Sciences at the School of Public Health, as well as Research Professor for the Center for Human Growth and Development, both at the University of Michigan.
-She is also an Adjunct Professor of Nutrition at the Harvard School of Public Health.
+Dr. Karen Peterson is the Stanley M. Garn Collegiate Professor of Nutritional Sciences, Chair of the Department of Nutritional Sciences, and Professor of Global Public Health at the U-M School of Public Health.
 Her research focuses on the influence of biosocial and environmental influences on child growth and maturation during sensitive developmental periods, as well as the design and evaluation of population-based interventions addressing dietary and physical activity behaviors related to obesity and chronic disease in diverse populations, including children and youth.
 She is Contact PI for the U-M Children’s Environmental Health and Disease Protection Center on the theme: “Lifecourse exposures and diet: Epigenetics, maturation, and metabolic syndrome,” and serves as Associate Director of the Michigan Nutrition and Obesity Research Center (MNORC).
 She earned her ScD in Nutrition at the Harvard School of Public Health.

 Dr. Reischl’s research interests focus on the development and evaluation of community-based public health programs, violence prevention programs, family support programs, and consumer-controlled (self/mutual help) programs.
 He is interested in conducting process and outcome evaluation studies that are collaborative, responsive, and client-centered.
 He earned a BA in Psychology at St. Olaf College, and an MA and PhD in Psychology from the University of Illinois at Urbana Champaign.

-Peter Song is a Professor of Biostatistics at the Department of Biostatistics in the School of Public Health at the University of Michigan.
+Peter Song is a Professor in the Department of Biostatistics at the U-M School of Public Health.
 His research interests include bioinformatics, design and analysis of longitudinal studies, missing data problems in clinical trials, spatio-temporal data analysis, and statistical genetics.
 He is interested in innovative statistical modeling and applications in medical and health sciences.
 He earned a BS in Statistics from Jilin University (1985) and a PhD in Statistics from the University of British Columbia (1996).

 Kendrin Sonneville is a behavioral scientist and registered dietitian with more than 10 years of clinical experience working with children, adolescents, and young adults with obesity and/or disordered eating.
 Her research program is focused on identifying modifiable risk factors and intervention targets for the onset and maintenance of binge eating behaviors among youth and understanding how to minimize unintended consequences (e.g. disordered eating and body dissatisfaction) of strategies to address obesity.
 Dr. Sonneville is an Assistant Professor in the Department of Nutritional Sciences.
 She received a BS in Nutritional Sciences and a BS in Dietetics from Michigan State University (2000), an MS in Human Nutrition from Tufts University (2002), and a ScD in Public Health Nutrition from Harvard School of Public Health (2010).